Bisphosphonates and cancer

 There are many cancer drugs, cancer drug combinations and they have individual side effects.

-Bisphosphonates are drugs that can help prevent or treat bone loss and reduce the risk of fractures.
-There are several different types of bisphosphonates, and they each work slightly differently.
+Bisphosphonates are medicines that can help prevent or treat bone loss and reduce the risk of fractures.
+There are several different types of bisphosphonates and they each work slightly differently.

 About Cancer generously supported by Dangoor Education since 2010.
 Learn more about Dangoor Education